Best free software for students 2024

 Free office software

-Whatever you study, you're bound to need some sort of office package similar to Microsoft Office – but without the hefty price tag.
-These are the best free alternatives to Microsoft Office software for students:
+Whatever you study, you're bound to need some sort of office package similar to Microsoft 365 (previously called Microsoft Office) – but without the hefty price tag.
+These are the best free alternatives to Microsoft 365 software for students:

 Google Docs, Sheets and Slides